KalaayPT/Profit-Taker-Guide/tldr.md

 # Quick Start Guide <Badge type="warning" text="Work in progress" />

 *This section is for those who don't have the time or energy to read the entire guide and just want a quick summary.
 This is <b>NOT</b> meant to replace reading everything on this site and is <u>NOT</u> a complete summary by any means.
-Throughout this page, we will link to more thorough explanations of the discussed topics so you can read up on the things you have questions about.*
+Throughout this page, we will link to more thorough explanations of the discussed topics so you can read up on the things you have questions about.
+This section is also supposed to work as a sort of FAQ, answering the most asked questions.*

 ## How the fight works

-The Profit-Taker bossfight has three disticnt phases that repeat like this:
+The Profit-Taker bossfight has three distinct phases that repeat like this:

 Shield → Armor → Pylon →